 As organizations grapple with labor shortages, supply chain disruptions, and new technologies, the skills needed to keep pace, or even outpace, industry peers quickly evolve.
 PwC encountered the question, “How are we going to prepare our people?” in almost every conversation with leaders at the World Economic Forum.
 With 87% of executives experiencing skills gaps or expecting to over the next few years, it’s really no surprise that organizations have turned to reskilling, upskilling, and cross-skilling to close these skills gaps and prepare for the new world of work.

 What is reskilling, upskilling, and cross-skilling?
 These strategies, although similar, are used differently depending on the intended outcome for the workforce population.
 In general, however, reskilling, upskilling, and cross-skilling have one common thread.
-They’re all about investing in building out the capabilities of your workforce with a skills-first mindset.
+They’re all about investing in your people and building workforce capabilities with a skills-based mindset.

 Reskilling is training employees to learn new skills so that they can perform in a different or evolving role.
 The World Economic Forum predicts that 50% of all employees will require reskilling within the next five years as the disruptions of the economy, COVID-19, and increasing automation take hold.
-Reskilling is actually the preferred method of skill and capability building for many executives as opposed to hiring external talent, as it contributes positively to the overall morale and financial health of the organization.
+McKinsey explains that reskilling is actually the preferred method of skill and capability building for many executives in comparison to hiring external talent, as it contributes positively to the overall morale and financial health of the organization.
 When deploying a reskilling strategy, it’s all about providing the right training, educational resources, and guidance to ensure your people are successful along their learning journey.

 Upskilling is increasing the level of competence to an employee’s existing skill set so they can better perform or evolve with new requirements in their current role.
 The World Economic Forum’s report on upskilling explain the stark contrast between the current skills of the workforce and those needed to be successful in the future of work.
 PwC found companies that integrate upskilling can realize a 10% to 15% increase in benefits to their large-scale transformation initiatives, up to 40% reduction in workloads on individual roles, and more than 5% improvement to workforce retention.
 When deploying upskilling initiatives, it’s important to understand employee career goals and aspirations and their current mix of skills and capabilities.
 Doing so sets your employees up for success with specific learning, development, and participation incentives.
 It’s also important to note that upskilling is continuous, not a one-time event.
 So along with the necessary technical skills, upskilling should involve learning how to think and adapt quickly to the dynamic changes of your industry.